yamunariver/Az104/README.md

+## You have an Azure subscription that contains 200 virtual machines.

+You plan to use Azure Advisor to provide cost recommendations when underutilized virtual machines are detected.

+You need to ensure that all Azure admins are notified whenever an Advisor alert is generated.
+The solution must minimize administrative effort.

+What should you configure?

+Select only one answer.

+`an action group`

+`an application security group`

+`an Azure Automation account`

+`a capacity reservation group`

+`
+Whenever Azure Advisor detects a new recommendation for resources, an event is stored in the Azure Activity log.
+You can set up alerts for these events from Azure Advisor.
+You can select a subscription and optionally a resource group to specify the resources for which you want to receive alerts.
+You also need to create an action group that will contain all the users to be notified.
+`

 ## You have an Azure subscription that contains a container app named App1.
 App1 is configured to use cached data.

 You plan to create a new container.